Interstate 95: 21st century

 In 2006, the Virginia General Assembly passed SJ184, a resolution calling for an interstate compact to build a toll highway between Dover, Delaware, and Charleston, South Carolina, as an alternative to I-95 that would allow long-distance traffic to avoid the Washington metropolitan area.

 Federal legislation has identified I-95 through Connecticut as High Priority Corridor 65.
 A long-term multibillion-dollar program to upgrade the entire length of I-95 through Connecticut has been underway since the mid-1990s and is expected to continue through at least 2020.
 Several miles of the Connecticut Turnpike through Bridgeport were widened and brought up to Interstate standards.
 Work has shifted to reconstructing and widening 12 mi of I-95 through New Haven, which includes replacing the Pearl Harbor Memorial Bridge.
 Environmental studies for reconstructing and widening 60 mi of I-95 from New Haven to the Rhode Island state line are also progressing.

 There are plans to expand the 1054 mi I-95 corridor from Petersburg, Virginia, to Florida through a US multistate agreement to study how to improve the corridor through widening and reconstruction, with the goal of reducing congestion and improving overall safety for years to come.

 I-95 from the South Carolina–Georgia line to the freeway's southern terminus in South Florida has been widened to a minimum of six lanes.
 The section from Jacksonville to the I-4 junction in Daytona Beach was expanded to six lanes in 2005.
 Projects begun in 2009, widening the roadbed in Brevard County from the State Route 528 junction in Cocoa to Palm Bay, as well as in northern Palm Beach County.
 The last segments of I-95 in Florida to remain at only four lanes have now been upgraded, providing motorists with about 500 mi of continuous six-lane roadbed.

 In 2009, state legislators representing Maine's Aroostook County proposed using federal economic stimulus funds to extend I-95 north to Maine's northernmost border community of Fort Kent via Caribou and Presque Isle.
-The proposed route would parallel New Brunswick's four-lane, limited-access Trans-Canada Highway on the US side of the Canada–US border.
+The proposed route would parallel New Brunswick's four-lane, limited-access Trans-Canada Highway on the US side of the Canadian border.
 Legislators argued that extension of the Interstate would promote economic growth in the region.

+On June 11, 2023, a portion of the northbound section of I-95 collapsed in Philadelphia.
+This was due to a gasoline tanker catching fire after a crash.
+A temporary roadway opened at the site of the collapsed bridge ten days later, on June 23, 2023.